Stephany Lapierre is the founder and CEO of Tealbook.

 Tell us about Tealbook, and the journey to where you are now.

-We discovered that the more systems and tools that we would introduce to capture information about suppliers, the more data islands were created.
+I discovered that the more systems and tools that we would introduce to capture information about suppliers, the more data islands were created.

 We also found that a lot of the failures in software were caused by poor quality data.
 In fact, Gartner claims that 75% of IT projects fail because of data quality, rather than the software.